aoifemurfe/MyRadius/README.md

-User Experience (UX)
+<h1 align="center">User Experience (UX)</h1>

-User stories
+## User stories
-First Time Visitor Goals
+    -   #### First Time Visitor Goals
-As a First Time Visitor, I want to easily understand the main purpose of the site which is to find essential services within a certain area.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site which is to find essential services within a certain area.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-As a First Time Visitor, I want to quickly search an area and find local amenities.
+        3. As a First Time Visitor, I want to quickly search an area and find local amenities.
-Returning Visitor Goals
+    -   #### Returning Visitor Goals
-As a Returning Visitor, I want to perform different types of searches in different areas.
+        1. As a Returning Visitor, I want to perform different types of searches in different areas.
-Frequent User Goals
+    -   ####  Frequent User Goals
-As a Frequent User, I want to find the essential services in the places that matter to them.
+        1. As a Frequent User, I want to find the essential services in the places that matter to them.
-Design
+## Design
-Colour Scheme
+    -   #### Colour Scheme
-The two main colours used are grey and white to allow the map in the center to be the main feature.
+        1. The two main colours used are grey and white to allow the map in the center to be the main feature.
-Typography
+## Typography
 Bootstrap fonts are used throughout the site.
 Imagery
 The site logo was created on canva.com and forms the home button in the top left of the page